estfernan/boost/docs/simulation.rst

 Run SV Gene Detection Methods
 --------------------------------------
-All methods in this package require the expression level of one gene as input.
+All methods in this package require the expression levels of one gene as input.
 To implement the SV gene identification for the whole dataset, we need to run these functions gene by gene.
 We can simply use 'for' loop to implement it.
 ::
     n_gene <- dim(count)[2]